signalfx/signalfx-ruby-tracing/README.md

 ## Grape

 This instrumentation subscribes to ActiveSupport notifications emitted by the Grape API.
+It patches `Grape::API` to automatically insert the `Rack::Tracer` middleware and trace requests.

 The source for this instrumentation is located [here](https://github.com/signalfx/ruby-grape-instrumentation)